Graygzou/graygzou.github.io/jekyll/collections/_project-pages/side/graygzou.github.io.markdown

   - name: goals
     list: ["Automatise my website to avoid spending hours to update it.", "Learn Jekyll and Liquid tag system.",
-           "Build an automatisation flow to run all kind of stuffs before deploying it to GitHub."]
+           "Build an automatization flow to run all kind of stuffs before deploying it to GitHub."]
 ---
 <!---
 Gregoire Boiron <gregoire.boiron@gmail.com>